 Argyle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Argyle is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Argyle who work in office and administrative support (33.82%), food service (30.51%), and farm management occupations (3.31%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Argyle has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Argyle has few renters and college students.
 But the biggest reason it is quieter in Argyle than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Argyle may be for you.